Obituary of Dr. Gerard J. Mosey

 During Dr. Mosey's time as a parks commissioner, "He was loved by everyone on the commission as well as staff," said Angela Berti, manager of marketing and public affairs for the parks.
 "He brought a passion for parks, education and community service to the group."

-Besides his friends, Dr. Mosey is survived by three nieces.To send flowers to the family of Dr. Gerard Mosey, please visit Tribute Store
+Besides his friends, Dr. Mosey is survived by three nieces.To send flowers to the family or plant a tree in memory of Dr. Gerard Mosey, please visit Tribute Store